Menu

 • Medicare Part B covers hyaluronic acid (HA) injections and cortisone shots for knee osteoarthritis when medically necessary

-• PRP and stem cell injections are generally not covered by Medicare
+• PRP and stem cell injections are not covered by Medicare

 Does Medicare Cover Knee Injections?